 In our previous blog on HR Metrics, we wrote about 14 HR metrics related to recruitment and revenue.
 We will expand on this below by focusing on 11 key metrics for HR, related to retention, absenteeism and learning & development.

-In our last blog, we addressed the enormous costs involved in absenteeism.
+Previously, we addressed the enormous costs involved in employee absenteeism.
 As we mentioned in that article, the first step towards analyzing absenteeism is tracking it.
 Here are some key HR metrics that are helpful in this process.

 1. Absence rate

-Unscheduled absence rate (Absence days/FTE) is a key HR to measure absenteeism.
-It tracks the percentage of workers who are absent in a given period.
+Unscheduled absence rate (Absence days/FTE) is a key HR metrics to measure absenteeism.
+It tracks the percentage of workers who are absent during a given period.
 This metric also provides a benchmark over time: absence levels can differ from month to month, but over longer periods of time you want the rates to be relatively low and stable.
-Growing absence rates indicate a worsening work climate and increased stress levels.
-An absence rate of about 1 to 2% is normal (because everybody gets sick a few days a year).
+Growing absence rates could indicate a worsening work climate, increased stress in the workplace, or a flu epidemic.
+An absence rate of about 1 to 2% is normal (because almost everybody is ill a few days per year).

 2. Absence rate per manager

 By dividing the number of absence days in a team or department by the total FTE (full-time equivalent) in this team or department, HR can easily identify problem areas within the company.
 When certain divisions or managers structurally struggle with high absence levels, they may be doing something wrong and their performance is likely to suffer.
 By enabling HR to intervene before problems get out of hand, this metric can serve a diagnostic and preventive purpose.